Housing Opportunity Index (HOI)

 - Analysis of Performance

 - City Organization Impact on Performance

 Analysis of Performance

-Rising home prices, which signal an improvement in overall housing market health, combined with increasing mortgage interest rates has caused nationwide affordability to slip to the lowest level in more than 4 years.
-Fort Collins' HOI responded similarly to the overall market but remains almost 11 percent better than the national HOI.
-This means that 80.2 percent of all new and existing homes sold in Q2 were affordable to families earning the area median income.
+Rising home prices, based in part on increased construction costs, combined with increasing mortgage interest rates has caused nationwide affordability to continue to slip.
+Fort Collins' HOI responded similarly to the overall market but remains almost 10 percent better than the national HOI.
+This means that 74 percent of all new and existing homes sold in the second quarter were affordable to families earning the area median income.
+Since 2014 area median income recently published by HUD shows a decrease from 2013, this contributes to the decrease in affordability.
+This is the 3rd consecutive year of a decreasing area median income.
 (This information is always published for preceding quarter).

 The Housing Opportunity Index (HOI) is defined as the share of homes sold in an area that would have been affordable to a family earning the local median income.
 The target is to be 5% better than the national HOI.